-Associate of Science in Business Administration Associate of Science in Criminal Justice Associate of Applied Science in Network Administration Associate of Associate of Science in Paralegal/Legal Assisting 96 Quarter Credit Units Associate of Associate of Science in Paralegal/Legal Assisting 96 Quarter Credit Units
+Associate of Science in Business Administration Associate of Science in Criminal Justice Associate of Applied Science in Network Administration Associate of Associate of Science in Paralegal/Legal Assisting Homeland Security Specialist Diploma Program 48 Quarter Credit Units

 Instruction is in residence with the facility occupancy level accommodating 400 students at any one time.
 Prospective enrollees are encouraged to visit the physical facilities of the school and to discuss personal educational occupational plans with school personnel prior to enrolling or signing enrollment agreements.